Digital Photography School Options Near Greensboro, N.C.

 Randolph Community College

-Randolph Community College's Business and Commercial Arts Division offers an associate's degree in photographic technology program with concentrations in four different areas.
-Graduates of this 2-year program are expected to know how to control photographic exposure, utilize lighting equipment and design elements to produce photographs, perform photographic imaging and be proficient in digital photography.
+Randolph Community College's Business and Commercial Arts Division offers an associate's degree in photographic technology program with concentrations in three different areas.
+Graduates of this two-year program are expected to know how to control photographic exposure, utilize lighting equipment and design elements to produce photographs, perform photographic imaging and be proficient in digital photography.

 Associate in Applied Science in Photographic Technology

-This program allows students to concentrate in one of four areas of studies: bio-communications photography, commercial photography, photojournalism and portrait studio management.
-The bio-communications specialization includes subjects such as basic portraiture, macro-photography and multi-media production.
+This program allows students to concentrate in one of three areas of studies: commercial photography, photojournalism and portrait studio management.
 The commercial photography focus covers professional commercial photography operations, including business practices, production illustration, advertising photography, art direction, stock photography and digital imaging applications.

 The concentration in photojournalism teaches students about the techniques and logistics of using photography in news, features and sports.
 Students also learn about computer-based layout and design, ethics and legal issues.
 Newspaper internships are offered.
 Individuals seeking the portrait studio management concentration learn about studio photographic techniques and equipment.
 Courses include wedding photography, studio management, business practices, retouches, posing and presentation.